2026/27 Undergraduate Module Catalogue

 Total percentage (Assessment Exams) 75

-Students’ breadth of knowledge and evaluation of classic and recent work in developmental psychology will be assessed by a 2-hour exam at the end of Semester 1, consisting of both multiple choice and short answer questions.
-Note that students will be required to pass both the coursework and examination components of the module.
-This will allow testing of the different learning outcomes, because the exam measures core understanding and the coursework measures student’s in-depth understanding.
+The exam consists of both multiple choice and short answer questions.
 Students are required to pass both the examination and coursework components of the module, by achieving a pass mark of 40% or more for the examination and a coursework mark of 40% or more.

 Reading List